MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/evaluate-sdk.md

 If you want to enable logging and tracing to your Azure AI project for evaluation results, follow these steps:

-1. Make sure you are first logged in by running `az login`.
+1. Make sure you're first logged in by running `az login`.
 2. Install the following sub-package:

 ```python